statocat/UNCBC-HW12-UFOsWithJavaScript/README.md

 Several more useful features could be added to the table.
 Two examples follow:

 * The Filter search input boxes could be replaced by interactive dropdown menus.
-These menus could dynamically update based on previously applied filters as well as typed input into the field
+These menus could dynamically update based on previously applied filters as well as typed input into the field.

 * The table header could be updated with sort buttons, so that the table could be sorted by any of the seven columns rather than default chronological-date order.